myselfhimself/gmic-py/README.md

 ### Q4 2019
 1. Create a `pip install -e GITHUB_URL` installable Python package for GMIC, with an API very similar to the C++ library: `gmic_instance.run(...)`, `gmic(...)` and matching exception types.
 Binary dependencies [should be bundled as in this tutorial](https://python-packaging-tutorial.readthedocs.io/en/latest/binaries_dependencies.html).
     1. Through `Ctypes` dynamic binding on an Ubuntu docker image using Python 2-3.
-DONE in `ctypes/`
+DONE in [ctypes\_archive branch](https://github.com/dtschump/gmic-py/tree/ctypes_archive).
     1. Through custom Python/C++ binding in `cpython/` WIP
 1. Create documented examples for various application domains.
 WIP